Lymphatic drainage: how to use your body brush correctly and master the art of dry brushing

 Step 4: Dry brushing the arms

-Begin horizontally by gently brushing the top and underside of the hand, then move upward along the forearm, both front and back.
+Start horizontally by gently brushing the top and underside of the hand, then move upward along the forearm, covering both the front and back.

 Continue from the elbow to the shoulder using long, upward strokes.

-Finish by holding the brush vertically and brushing the entire arm from hand to shoulder.
+Finish by holding the brush vertically and brushing the entire arm from the hand to the shoulder.